-If you want to do your own analysis, then you need a dataset.
-You can find secondary datasets (data that has been collected by someone else) in sources like the ICPSR database (Inter-University Consortium for Political and Social Science Research Datasets) or the U.S. Census.
+You can find datasets in sources like the ICPSR database (Inter-University Consortium for Political and Social Science Research Datasets) or the U.S. Census.

 It is important to note that formatted charts, graphs, and tables are protected under copyright.
 That means you cannot reproduce them in your own works without explicit permission from the original copyright holder or holders.